On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Multi-scale analysis

 \subsubsection{Domain adjustment}

 In the above two parts, for every phase domain $I_{i}^{ (1)}$ or $I_{k,\cup}^{ (2)}$, we have found a block $B_1^{ (1)}$ or $B_1^{ (2)}$ such that any resonant Rellich child is Morse with two-monotonicity interval structure (c.f.
 Proposition \ref{str1} and \ref{str2n}).
-To finish the construction of the first generation Rellich functions $\mathcal{C}_1$, we must modify the domain so that the Rellich child has the same image on each of its monotonicity interval to prepare for the construction of the next scale. \begin{prop} We have the following: \begin{itemize} \item[\textbf{(a).}] In the simple resonance case, for the Rellich function $E_1^{ (1)}$ defined on $I^{ (1)}_i$, we can find $I (E_1^{ (1)})\subset I^{ (1)}_i$ with
+To finish the construction of the first generation Rellich functions $\mathcal{C}_1$, we must modify the domain so that the Rellich child has the same image on each of its monotone interval to prepare for the construction of the next scale. { This technical argument was also first introduced in \cite{FV21}.} \begin{prop} We have the following: \begin{itemize} \item[\textbf{(a).}] In the simple resonance case, for the Rellich function $E_1^{ (1)}$ defined on $I^{ (1)}_i$, we can find $I (E_1^{ (1)})\subset I^{ (1)}_i$ with